Terry071896/KeckKeywordInterface/README.md

 ```
 Error in getting data from the server
 ```
-over and over, then there is a problem with the script "simple_server.py" should be running from "kroot".
+over and over, then there is a problem with the script "simple_server.py", which should be running from "kroot".

 Given that it is not running, then it can be run from the home directory "vm-history-1".
 Once logged in, then